TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

    arguments form the ``argv`` of the program.

-   This is similar to the standard library :class:`subprocess.Popen` class called with ``shell=False`` and the list of strings passed as the first argument; however, where :class:`~subprocess.Popen` takes a single argument which is list of strings, *subprocess_exec* takes multiple string arguments.
+   This is similar to the standard library :class:`subprocess.Popen` kundi called with ``shell=False`` and the list of strings passed as the first argument; however, where :class:`~subprocess.Popen` takes a single argument which is list of strings, *subprocess_exec* takes multiple string arguments.

-   The *protocol_factory* must be a callable returning a subclass of the :class:`asyncio.SubprocessProtocol` class.
+   The *protocol_factory* must be a callable returning a subkundi of the :class:`asyncio.SubprocessProtocol` class.

    Other parameters: